Zinoex/IntervalMDP.jl/docs/src/index.md

 IMDPs are a generalization of Markov Decision Processes (MDPs) where the transition probabilities are represented by intervals instead of point values, to model uncertainty.
-IMDPs are also frequently chosen as the model for abstracting the dynamics of a stochastic system, as one may compute upper and lower bounds on transitioning from one state to another.
+IMDPs are also frequently chosen as the model for abstracting the dynamics of a stochastic system, as one may compute upper and lower bounds on transitioning from one region to another.

 The aim of this package is to provide a user-friendly interface to solve value iteration for IMDPs with great efficiency.
 Furthermore, it provides methods for accelerating the computation of the certificate using CUDA hardware.
 See [Algorithms](@ref) for algorithmic advances that this package introduces for enabling better use of the available hardware and higher performance.

-Features:
+#### Features
 - O-maximization and value iteration
 - Dense and sparse matrix support
 - Parametric probability types for customizable precision